 In my opinion, carbon offsetting is a bit like going to the gym to justify eating a hamburger.
 It works on the assumption that these two things negate each other.
 The better option is to just not eat the burger and find a healthier option.
 However, humans are often irrational and pleasure seeking so this approach often does not work in reality.

 Carbon offsetting can be contentious for the ‘hamburger’ reason.
-It ultimately positions it as a solution so people don’t have to adapt and change their behaviour, which is a central challenge with climate change.
+It ultimately positions it as a solution so people don’t have to adapt and change their behaviour, which is the central issue with climate change.

 As stated above, another criticism of carbon offsetting is the efficiency of the projects that the offset money goes to.
-For example, according to Ethical Consumer, a calculation of the cost of offsetting with Certified Emissions Reductions calculated that on average, only about 30% of the money makes it to actual projects, with the rest being taken by verification costs, overheads, and project developers’ profits.
+For example, according to Ethical Consumer, a calculation of the cost of offsetting with Certified Emissions Reductions calculated that on average, only about 30% of the money makes it to actual projects.
+The rest is taken by verification costs, overheads, and project developers’ profits.

 This is the overarching issue with the development sector so it is wise to check how much actually goes to the work.